catarina-mcs/tic-tac-toe/README.md

-#Tic-Tac-Toe#
+#Tic-Tac-Toe

 A simple tic-tac-toe game.
+Players can keep count of the score and reset it at any time.